intellectif-llc/polyglotas/readme-requirement.md

 $$
 LANGUAGE plpgsql VOLATILE SECURITY DEFINER;

-COMMENT ON FUNCTION increment_points(BIGINT, INT) IS 'Increments the points for a given student and returns the new total. p_student_id: ID of the student. p_points_to_add: Number of points to add (can be negative to subtract).
+COMMENT ON FUNCTION increment_points(UUID, INT) IS 'Increments the points for a given student and returns the new total. p_profile_id: UUID of the student profile. p_points_to_add: Number of points to add (can be negative to subtract).
 Consider RLS implications if SECURITY DEFINER is used.';

 --------------------------------------------------------------------------------
 -- FUNCTION: update_chat_engagement
 -- Updates or inserts user_lesson_progress on first chat engagement for a lesson.
 --------------------------------------------------------------------------------
 CREATE OR REPLACE FUNCTION update_chat_engagement(
-    p_student_id BIGINT,
+    p_profile_id UUID,
     p_lesson_id INT
 )
 RETURNS VOID AS